 - Accommodation (see the ‘accommodation’ section above for details)

 - Oyster plants a tree in Africa with TreeAid to help offset your carbon emissions

 - Airport pick-up

 - Hostel accommodation for the first two nights

 - 1/2 day guided bike tour in the national park and other activities included at the start of the trip

 - Weekly 30-minute conversational Spanish classes

 - Food – breakfast, lunch, and dinner

-- Social meet-ups with the rep every week
+- Social meet-ups with the rep every two weeks

 - BBQ at the representative’s house